medic/cht-docs/content/en/apps/tutorials/android-wrapper.md

 {{% alert title="Note" %}} Ensure you upload the `.pepk` file so that the optimized `.apk` generated can be configured to use the same signing and upload signatures by Google. {{% /alert %}}

+### 5. Updating the Play Store App

+{{% alert title="Note" %}} It is mandatory that you update files using the same extension, i.e. ff the app was released as an APK instead of AAB, you must upload it as an APK file. {{% /alert %}}

+- Rebuild the signed updated AAB or APK file to a new version
+- Follow the steps in `4.` above

 ![medic-android set up on Android Studio](android-wrapper.png "Medic Android set up on Android Studio")